Backdraft (attraction): Pre-show

 As guests walk into the "Backdraft filming center", Ron Howard appears on a video screen and talks to the guests about making Backdraft.
 For the Hollywood version, guests enter another soundstage.
 For the Japan version, guests enter a set of a city alley, where the fire is burning the building.
-The stars from the film, Scott Glenn and Kurt Russell appear on the video screen and talk about the fire.
+Two stars from the film, Scott Glenn and Kurt Russell, appear on the video screen and talk about the fire.
 The moment they finish, the fire surprises the guests.
 They are finally led into a set resembling the warehouse scene in the movie.

 Main show

 The guests line up on a tiered observation platform, overlooking a simulated warehouse scene.
 The main show begins with a narration, "There is a fire in the center office.
 It burned up everything in the room, until it ran out of oxygen.
 Oh, it may look quiet now, but that is its deception...for hiding inside are unburned natural gases.
 Waiting...for a breath of fresh air..."
 Suddenly, fire breaks out in the warehouse, causing a backdraft.
 A series of explosions creates more fire.
 After a final explosion, the platform on which the guests are standing suddenly drops a few inches.
 Participants are then directed to exit through the building.

-The sound of fire crackling can be heard throughout the show, but this is actually a sound effects recording.
-The fire is created by igniting jets of flammable gases, which are virtually silent.
+The sound of crackling flames can be heard throughout the show, but this is actually a sound effects recording.
+The fire seen in the show is created by the ignition of flammable gases, a process which makes little to no sound.

 In popular culture

 The warehouse set was prominently featured in the television show Sliders, in the third-season episode titled "The Fire Within".

-In an episode of Seinfeld titled The Trip, George Costanza expresses interest in seeing the attraction.
+In an episode of Seinfeld titled "The Trip", George Costanza expresses interest in seeing the attraction.

+There is a reference to the attraction in a third-season episode of the television show Psych called "Earth, Wind and...
+Wait for It".